Help Us Make a Difference

 Funds raised should be forwarded to One Meal as soon as practicable after your event (via the Give Now platform or by alternative arrangements).

-One Meal is happy to accept ad hoc food donations such as tins from your pantry, or packaged food items.
-In most cases, One Meal will arrange to collect donated items.
-These items will be provided to the needy directly, in hampers or via meal services.
+One Meal is happy to accept ad hoc donations of non-perishable items, such as tins from your pantry, or packaged food items.
+Dependent on location, we may be able to collect donated items.
+These items will be provided to the needy directly, or incorporated in meals at our meal services.

-Donated items must be sealed in its original packaging with labelling / used by dates etc intact.
+Donated items must be sealed in its original packaging with labelling and used by dates etc intact.

 To support and encourage businesses to donate food to charitable organisations (such as One Meal) legislation is in place providing indemnity for companies that donate safe food.